-Musicboard Berlin in cooperation with CTM Festival and Nyege Nyege grants one Berlin-based solo artist a residency in Kampala, Uganda.
-The residency is planned in a hybrid format.
-The residency starts with a digital collaboration that will transition into a two-months on-site residency in Kampala.
+Musicboard Berlin in cooperation with CTM Festival and Nyege Nyege grants one solo artist from Berlin and one solo artist from Kampala or East Africa a two-way tandem residency, taking place in Kampala and Berlin.
 The idea of the residency is to promote unique exchange and collaboration between musicians from East Africa and musicians from Berlin.
-In this sense, the residency is committed to the cooperation between Berlin residents and local musicians.
-The residency in Kampala is open for artists of all pop music genres.
-However, it is particularly suitable for musicians working in electronic, club, and experimental styles and musicians who enjoy collaborative work, improvisation and experimentation – both live and digitally.
+Besides the opportunity for an artistic collaboration, both residents will become co-hosts in their own city, giving guests from the other city direct access to the creative scenes and artistic networks on site.
+The residency is open for artists of all pop music genres.
+However, it is particularly suitable for musicians working in electronic, club, and experimental styles and musicians who enjoy collaborative work, improvisation and experimentation.

 Eligible to apply are: